Renewed Hikone Castle and Takatori Castle

 I'll let my visit notes and photos do the talking for the rest....

-The most impressive aspect for me on this latest trip was examining the climbing stone walls (Nobori Ishigaki) which was really my main objective for the visit.
-Refer to the album below for more information.Nearby Sawayama Castle also offers great views of Hikone Castle.
+Outside the castle grounds, the Hikone Castle Town is full of remnants of the deep history of Hikone.
+Please be sure to also review more more in-depth article on Hikone Castle Town for more insights than what the album below may show.Nearby Sawayama Castle also offers great views of Hikone Castle.
 You can use the online mapping functions on this panorama photo taken from Sawayama Castle to zoom in and out for more detail.

 There are a few trails that take you to the main areas, which are well signposted, but some of the most interesting areas are not signposted and the trails around them are not clearly marked.
 You really need to visit this castle in winter after the weeds have died back to find some of the paths and to get good views of the ruins.
 I have looked in detail at a lot of maps for this site and I think even the best maps leave off some of the ruins that extend along the ridge line past the Yoshinoguchi and some of those farther down the mountain around the Okaguchi Entrance and Yokogaki Bailey.
 I'll need to try and find these on my next winter trip to Kansai.

 The Asia Air Survey company did an amazing LiDAR laser survey of the castle and surrounding mountains which has helped researchers to identify trenches and baileys not well known before.
 See the Asahi article link below for a fantastic 3D video fly-around of the castle.

 The Nara Sangyo university has also done some amazing computer graphics reconstructing the main areas of the castle and the approach up the main road.
 Some of these graphics are use din signs around the castle and in the smartphone app linked below.

 The Takatori Castle brochure combines some highlights from these projects and old maps into one of the best castle ruins brochures I've seen.